ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 ### Step 4: Add Upgradable Config

-Let's now modify `params/precompile_config.go`.
+Let's now modify `./params/precompile_config.go`.
 We can `CTRL F` for `ADD YOUR PRECOMPILE HERE`.

+This file helps set up stateful precompiles and related helper functions that can be activated as part of a network upgrade.

 Let's create our precompile key and name it `helloWorldKey`.
-Precompile keys are used to reference each of the possible stateful precompile types that can be activated as a network upgrade.
+Precompile keys are used to reference each of the possible stateful precompile types.

 ```go
 const (